Barbican Underground station, London

 “Simon, a true professional, extremely well read and dramatic, but understated leads a fascinating tour.
 THIS WALK HAS SOMETHING FOR EVERYONE: HUMOR, GORE, CINEMA, WAR, ARTS, COLORS, PLATES, Gates DETECTIVES AND EVEN THE CUMBERBATCH!
 This is truly a must see!!”
 T. Hobbes

 If you can’t make one of the regularly scheduled, just-turn-up, public Disastrous London walks do think about booking one as a private tour.
 If you go private you can have the Disastrous London Walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we’ll set it up and make it happen for you.
+Ring Fiona or Peter or Niamh or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 A private London Walk makes a very special, indeed, unique gift – be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.